reflechant/json-diff/README.md

 # json-diff

-A console program to produce colorized diff of two JSON files
+A console program to produce colorized **structural diff** of two JSON files

 ## Usage